23-MDDN342/project-3-data-mappings-mitchetimo4/README.md

 4/6/23

 Everything is now linked to the sliders.
 I have also added a new mouth varient for open mouths using new values.
 My next step is to possibly add more colour options and train the sliders.

+4/6/23

+I have now added a colour slider.
+My goal is to have purple neon for people with darker skin and blue neon for people with fairer skin.
+I have also changed my mind about some of the other training values.
+If the person in the image is showing teeth then i will show the smiling mouth and if not the open mouth.
+I have also changed the cross eyes to people with thick eyebrows.
+My next step is to train the faces.

+4/6/23

+I have made a quick addition before I start the training.
+I have added more colour sliders for the horn colour and halo colour to change in relation to hair colour/darkness.
+Darker hair will now result in a darker accessory colour and vice versa.